-Figure 3.13 shows the data for PhD scholars in agriculture from domestic and international sources.
+Figure 3.17 shows the data for PhD scholars in agriculture from domestic and international sources.
 Domestic scholar intakes increased until 2011 but subsequently there has been a significant decline.
 Over the course of this evaluation period, international students have assumed greater importance, increasing from 30% of the cohort in 2001 to 60% in 2014.
 There have been consistently around 80 domestic scholars graduate per year whereas international graduates have increased from under 40 to around 140 in the same period.
 Data are not available to indicate what proportion of international graduates remain in Australia but anecdotal evidence would suggest it is reasonably significant.

-Figure 3.13: PhD intakes in agriculture from Australian universities 2001-201482.
+Figure 3.17: PhD intakes in agriculture from Australian universities from 2001 to 201485.